-- Add the flour mixture to the wet ingredients and mix just until combined, pour half of the batter into the prepared baking pan.
+Add the dry mixture to the wet ingredients and mix just until combined.
+Pour half of the batter into the prepared baking pan.
 Layer half of the blueberries on top.
 Top with the remaining batter.

 - Cover the pan with plastic wrap and chill in the fridge for 8 to 24 hours.
 Remove the pan from the fridge 30 minutes prior to baking.

-- Preheat the oven to 350 degrees F and mix the remaining blueberries together with the brown sugar and spread over the top of the cake.
-Bake for 30 to 35 minutes or until toothpick comes clean from the center of the cake.
+Preheat the oven to 350°F and mix the remaining blueberries together with the brown sugar and spread over the top of the cake.
+Bake for 30 - 35 minutes or until a toothpick comes clean from the center of the cake.

 - Enjoy warm or at room temperature.
 Serve with whipped cream.